Iddingsite/DiffusionGarnet.jl/docs/src/index.md

 Lx = (data[end,1] - data[1,1])u"µm"  # length in x of the model
 tfinal = 15u"Myr"  # total time of the model

-# define the initial conditions in 1D of your problem
+# define the initial conditions in 1D of your problem in that order
 IC1D = InitialConditions1D(Mg0, Fe0, Mn0, Lx, tfinal)

 # define the PT conditions